Help keep the WRP alive by making a small donation. Visit here to find out more.

 Program Notes

-- Notes by Frederick Fennell
+- Program Note by Frederick Fennell

 This Vaughan Williams composition works well as the opener of a concert program.
 While playable by both fine high school and university ensembles, conductors should note that the thick scoring can result in a heavy, sluggish performance if players are not proficient with light articulations and styles.
 Some key compositional traits of this composer are present, such as blurring the downbeat, enacting rhythmic interplay amongst parts, and juxtaposing contrasting melodic styles.
 When performers take full advantage of these expressive opportunities and highlight the unique qualities of this composition, Toccata Marziale makes for an invigorating contribution to the concert.